Classification of low-rank odd-dimensional modular categories: Introduction

+\begin{remark} We note that if $\C$ is an odd-dimensional MTC that can be obtained as the Drinfeld center of another fusion category, then its dimension is a square and thus $\FPdim(\C)\equiv 1 \mod 8$.
+In particular, this is the case for MTCs of the form $\Rep(D^{\omega}G)$ for some finite group $G$.

+We have included in Theorem \ref{thm: summary} all examples of the form $\Rep(D^{\omega}G)$ (that we know of) that appear up to rank 73.
+There could be more examples in ranks 33, 41, 49, 57, 65 or 73, as it is difficult to know in general the rank of $\Rep(D^{\omega}G)$ in relation to $|G|$, see for example \cite{E}.
+Possibilities for such ranks have been computed up to $|G|=47$ in \cite[Figure 3]{GS}. \end{remark}

-For proving our results, we developed an algorithm based on techniques from~\cite{CP}, which were improved with results from Section~\ref{sec: general results}.
-This allowed us to inspect the potential Frobenius-Perron dimensions of simple objects in an odd-dimensional MTC of fixed rank, and discard many of the potential cases.
-Another important tool used in this work was the de-equivariantization of the adjoint subcategory by a Tannakian subcategory, which allowed in certain cases to work with an odd-dimensional MTC of lower dimension (and sometimes lower rank) than the original one.
+Regarding the methods used in this paper, we started by proving several general results useful for classification of low rank MTCs, which can be found in Section~\ref{sec: general results}.
+We also developed an algorithm based on techniques from~\cite{CP}, which we improved with results from Section~\ref{sec: general results}, that allowed us to inspect potential arrays for the Frobenius-Perron dimensions of simple objects in an odd-dimensional MTC of fixed rank.
+Another important tool used in this work was the de-equivariantization of the adjoint subcategory by a Tannakian subcategory, which permitted in certain cases to work with an odd-dimensional MTC of lower dimension (and sometimes lower rank) than the original one.

 There is a major conjecture in fusion categories that states that every weakly integral fusion category is weakly group-theoretical~\cite[Question 2]{ENO2}.
 As stated in~\cite{CP}, a perfect odd-dimensional MTC would yield a counter-example for said conjecture, and is thus conjectured that such a category cannot exist~\cite[Conjecture 1.1]{CP}.
-Consequently, if the existence of a perfect odd-dimensional MTC was proven impossible, then our results above would give a complete classification of odd-dimensional MTCs of rank up to 49, except for 33, 41, and 49.
+Consequently, if weakly integral MTCs are proven to be weakly group-theoretical, our results above would give a complete classification of odd-dimensional MTCs $\C$ such that \begin{itemize} \item $\rank(\C)\leq 47$ and $\rank(\C)\ne 33, 41, 43$, or \item $\rank(\C)=53, 55$ or 63. \end{itemize}